Residency Purpose Statements

 Required Learning Experiences

 The pharmacy practice residency program contains several required learning experiences: acute care, ambulatory care and practice management.
-Practice management and drug information will be a modified longitudinal learning experience.
 The required learning experiences include:

 - Practice management